pat-tsai/School_District_Analysis/README.md

 ## Results
 ***How is the district summary affected?***

-![ScreenShots](/Resources/Resources/old_vs_new_district_analysis.png)
-  - Shown above is the original district analysis on top (without Thomas High School 9th grade data removed), and the updated analysis on bottom.
+  - Shown below is the original district analysis on top (without Thomas High School 9th grade data removed), and the updated analysis on bottom.
 As we can see, there was no significant changes in average math or reading scores, suggesting that these mean values are relatively representative of the total population.
 However, we can observe over a 1% decrease in students passing both math or reading, which results in a 1% decrease to overall passing rate.

+![ScreenShots](/Resources/Resources/old_vs_new_district_analysis.png)

 ***How is the school summary affected?***
   - Since no changes were made to student data other than to the 9th grade students at Thomas High School, all cell values remained the same except values pertaining to that specific high school.
 Thus, we can use the `.loc()` method to filter the complete school dataframe to only display results from Thomas High.
 Below are screenshots of the old high school data(left) versus the new data(right).